Xilinx/VVAS/main/source/docs/common/gstreamer_plugins/plugin_vvas_xmetaconvert.rst

 vvas_xmetaconvert
 =================

-GStreamer vvas_xmetaconvert plug-in produces overlay metadata(GstVvasOverlayMeta) structure needed by :ref:`vvas_xoverlay` plug-in from VVAS ML inference metadata (i.e.GstInferenceMeta) which is attached input buffer.
-Static configuration parameters like font type, font size and etc need to be provided in JSON format via **config-location** property of this plugin.
+The ``vvas_xmetaconvert`` plug-in is used to convert VVAS ML inference metadata, which is attached to an input buffer, into overlay metadata, ``GstVvasOverlayMeta`` that is needed by the ``vvas_xoverlay`` plug-in.

+The ``vvas_xmetaconvert`` plug-in requires some static configuration parameters, such as font type and size, which are provided in the configuration file in JSON format. **config-location** property allows you to specify the location of the configuration file that contains the necessary parameters.

+By using these two plug-ins together, you can create an overlay, like bounding box, text etc., on a video frame/image that displays ML inference results in real-time.
 For implementation details, refer to `vvas_xmetaconvert source code <https://github.com/Xilinx/VVAS/tree/master/vvas-gst-plugins/gst/metaconvert>`_

 Input and Output
 --------------------